likhithIonic/Starter_app_part-6/README.md

 To install the Appflow SDK plugin from the Dashboard,

-1. Select destinations from the deployements in the side menu <br><br>
+1. Select destinations from the deployments in the side menu <br><br>
 ![Appflow](images/img6_1.png)<br><br>
-2. Follow the instructions provided by clicking "Install Instructions" for the production channel on the Destinations list in the Appflow Dashboard.<br><br>
+2. Follow the instructions provided by clicking `Install Instructions` for the production channel on the Destinations list in the Appflow Dashboard.<br><br>
 ![Appflow](images/img6_2.png)<br><br>

 The background method is selected by default.

 ***To know more about the update methods that are available refer the [docs here](https://ionicframework.com/docs/appflow/deploy/api#update-method)***

-Or  You can also run `ionic deploy add` and the CLI will prompt you for the neccessary values.
+Or  You can also run `ionic deploy add` and the CLI will prompt you for the necessary values.

 Once you copy and paste the command in the root of your project the plugin is installed and you should see the following success message.